nexssp/test/README.md

 - **NEW** file types:

 - **\*.nexss-assert.js** - create files with extension .nexss-assert.js and put testing there ..
 You can use there also **great NodeJS assert library**.
-For more please look at compare function test in this repository `tests\compare.nexss-assert.js`
+For more please look at compare function test in this repository `tests\compare.nexss-assert.js`.
+Results from this type are also taken to the overall statistics of the **@nexssp/test**

 ```js
 // compare.nexss-assert.js